How to buy Ambiq Micro stock

 Ambiq Micro stock does not currently pay a dividend.
 Ambiq Micro has also never paid dividends in its company history, and management has not indicated current plans to do so.

-ETFs with exposure to Ambiq Micro stock
+How to invest in Ambiq Micro stock through ETFs

 Generally, new IPOs are not immediately included in traditional, broad-market exchange-traded funds (ETFs).
 Given its relatively recent IPO and small market capitalization (less than $1 billion at the time of this article), Ambiq Micro is likely to be included in ETFs that target small-cap companies in the future or certain semiconductor-focused ETFs.